Sandy-8-bit/sweet-bites/README.md

-# Zia Bakery
+# Sweet Bite

-Welcome to the Zia Bakery website!
+Welcome to the Sweet Bite website!

 This is the first web project that I built using React, while building this website I learned a lot about React concepts ranging from props, components, hooks and others.